pwr-ai/ai-department-website/content/authors/jakubik/_index.md

 user_groups:
 - Faculty
 ---
-Research/education assistant, PhD student, interested in applications of machine learning to music and audio analysis.
+Research/education assistant, PhD Student, interested in applications of machine learning to music and audio analysis.
 Other research interest include methods of learning with insufficient labels, such as semi-supervised and weakly supervised learning.
 He participated in R&D projects regarding the use of ML to analyse music for videogame content creation and applications of weak supervision in Natural Language Processing of sensitive data.